topi314/LavaSrc/README.md

       playlistLoadLimit: 1 # The number of pages at 50 tracks each
       artistLoadLimit: 1 # The number of pages at 10 tracks each
       recommendationsLoadLimit: 10 # Number of tracks
+    tidal:
+      countryCode: "US"
+      searchLimit: 6
+      #tidalToken: "your tidal token" # optional (in case you want to change the token & use your own)
+    saavn:
+      #apiUrl: "https://apilink.lavalink/api" # the api link used for accessing the saavn api (not recommended to use, use proxies)
+      useLocalNetwork: false # whether to use the local network for accessing the deezer api or just rely on the proxies (keep it false if your server is not in India)
+      proxies:
+        - proxyProtocol: "http" # the protocol of the proxy (use http or https)
+          proxyHost: "192.0.2.146" # the host of the proxy (ip or domain)
+          proxyPort: 8080 # the port of the proxy
+          proxyUser: "user" # the user of the proxy (optional)
+          proxyPassword: "youShallPass" # the password of the proxy (optional)
 ```

 ### Plugin Info